rustasync/team/async-book/src/execution/future.md

 ```

 This shows how multiple futures can be run simultaneously without needing
-separately allocated tasks, allowing for more efficient asynchronous programs.
+separate allocations, allowing for more efficient asynchronous programs.
 Similarly, multiple sequential futures can be run one after another, like this:

 ```rust